 The important adults in children's lives influence their development when they interact with them.
-These one page fact sheets provide examples of way adults can support children's holisite development, as measured by AEDC domains, and can be shared with parents, families and service providers in the community.
+These one page fact sheets provide examples of way adults can support children's holisite development, as measured by AEDC domains.

 - Supporting children to develop physical health and wellbeing - Supporting children to develop social competence - Supporting children to develop emotional maturity - Supporting children to develop language and cognitive skills (school-based) - Supporting children to develop communitation skills and general knowledge